CHICKEN SOUP ESSAYS: WRITE & RECEIVE PERSONAL FEEDBACK by Kandace Chapple

 Materials needed: Access to the Internet, Facebook, and e-mail.

-ABOUT THE INSTRUCTOR: Kandace Chapple is the editor and publisher of Grand Traverse Woman Magazine, a regional women’s publication in Michigan.
-She has spent 15 years coaching writers in her publication and helping them polish their personal essays.
+ABOUT THE INSTRUCTOR: Kandace Chapple published and edited Grand Traverse Woman Magazine, a regional women’s publication in Michigan, for eighteen years before closing it to open Michigan Girl, LLC.
+She has spent 18 years coaching writers in her publication and helping them polish their personal essays.
 Her own essays have appeared in Writer’s Digest, Chicken Soup for the Soul, Literary Mama, Motherwell and more.
 She hosts weekly #Friday500 coaching sessions where writers submit 500 words every Friday (or else!).
 She is also a well-known freelance writer for publications in Michigan, including Traverse Magazine.
 She has a Bachelor’s degree in Education with a minor in Journalism and a Bachelor’s degree in Business.
 She loves to mountain bike on Northern Michigan trails, hike with her dog, Cookie, and spend time with her husband and two sons.
 Visit her at www.kandacechapple.com.

 COST: $150, which includes weekly assignments and individual feedback from the instructor.
 You will also be invited to a private Facebook group for student interaction and discussion.